The need for new approaches to mental health

 At YPMH, we work to overcome these barriers by connecting science with innovation and real-world implementation.

-Our approach is grounded in systems thinking and draws on proven methods from fields like technology development, engineering and public health.
+Our approach is grounded in systems thinking and draws on proven methods from fields like technology and innovation management, engineering, public health and change management.
 We focus on:

 Bringing research together

-We help connect insights across disciplines to better understand how conditions like depression and anxiety develop—and where the greatest opportunities for prevention and early intervention lie.
+We help connect insights across disciplines to better understand how conditions such as depression and anxiety develop – and where the greatest opportunities lie for prevention, early detection, diagnosis, and personalised management and treatment.

 We focus on how innovations can be adopted and scaled, not just tested.
-Involving key stakeholders from different groups, particularly those with lived experience, our methods help:
+Involving key stakeholders from different groups, including those with lived experience, our methods help:

 • Define the users’ needs and how they are to be addressed

-• Refine the implementation to ensure that the operating model needs users’ needs fully
+• Refine the implementation to ensure that the operating model meets users’ needs fully

 • Ensure that the implementation is reviewed and updated to reflect real-world changes.